vasundharamane/spring-framework-demo/README.md

 # Spring Framework Demo

 This is a demo spring framework developed.[To explain MockServer : https://medium.com/@vasundharamane/achieve-early-testing-using-mockserver-57c43bab3e45]
-This is created to show how MockServer can be used lower envirnments where dependent external service is not available.
+This is created to show how MockServer can be used lower environments  where dependent external service is not available.

 ## Table of Contents